6 Best Death Valley Photos

 Dante’s View is our next sunset destination.
 It sits high above the valley floor at 5,475 feet elevation near the edge of the Black Mountains.
 The view from Dante’s one can see Southern Death Valley Basin, Owlshead and Funeral Mountains and as far as Mount Whitney on very clear days.
 Dante’s view was named by a famous writer Dante Alighieri, who wrote Divina Commedia (Divine Comedy).
 In April 1926, the name was given by a businessmen from the Pacific Coast Borax Company.
 Dante’s View was also used as a location the 1977’s Star War’s film.

 We mountain biked up Titus Canyon on the dirt road about 4 miles, biking against traffic on the one-way road.
 There are toilets and a parking lot a the bottom of the road.
 With the 250-foot canyon walls along the narrow dirt road, it felt like we were riding through a slot canyon with the cool temperature that stayed trapped in the canyon walls.
 We enjoyed the temperature for a couple miles until the walls opened up and the desert heat comes through.
 Titus Canyon Road begins on Highway 374, two miles from park boundary Road near Beatty, Nevada. high clearance vehicles are recommended and 4 x 4’s are preferred.
 The road climbs up and over 5,000 feet of elevation on a narrow road passing old mines and petroglyphs.
 The drive can take up to 3 hours to finish the 27-mile drive.

 Titus Canyon – Death Valley Photos

-Death Valley is a must see place to visit.
+This was another fabulous trip.
 I was pleasantly surprised by all of the magical un-explainable natural wonders.
-It’s truly a place one must see for yourself for a peaceful trip.
+It’s truly a place one must see for yourself.
 To purchase nature photos of Death Valley please visit the webpage or contact me.
 Happy travels!